syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## EqualsOrdinalCaseSensitive

-The control return all possible matches that equals the text typed by the user based on Ordinal, which is case sensitive.
+The control returns all possible matches that equals the text typed by the user based on the Ordinal, which is case-sensitive.

 {% tabs %}
 {% highlight xaml %}